Bill Handel: Radio work

 Handel joined 640 KFI Los Angeles in 1989 doing a weekend legal show called "Handel On The Law."
 On July 16, 1993, Handel began broadcasting a talk and information wake up show, replacing the prior morning team.
 Prior to January 2014, The Bill Handel Show aired from 5 a.m. to 9 a.m., and was heavily news based.
 The first hour was primarily discussion of Handel's personal life, letters to the show, and banter with other staffers.
-The light banter in the 5 a.m. hour was cut when, in January 2014, the show moved to its current 6 a.m. to 10 a.m. time slot.
+The light banter in the 5 a.m. hour was cut when, in January 2014, the show moved to 6 a.m. to 10 a.m. time slot.
+It was later reduced to three hours, ending at 9:00 a.m.

 On April 15, 1994, Handel hosted a Holocaust themed show live from Auschwitz, where his grandparents were killed.
 He planned on having two white nationalist guests including John Metzger, but the two guests were deported from Germany before they could appear on the show.

 The show now begins with the Handel on the News, a summary of the morning's top stories delivered with Handel's commentary, with appropriate music cues starting each story and playing "under" his delivery.
-In the second, third and fourth hour, Handel has guests to discuss topics in the news.
+In the second and third hour, Handel has guests to discuss topics in the news.
 He often covers a single news story or item of interest for a half-hour, summarizing various other perspectives and offering his own opinion.
 Handel on the News: Late Edition airs at 8:30 am, is a condensed version of the 6 am hour, and includes stories not covered in the earlier version.

 On his weekend show, Handel on the Law, he gives terse "marginal legal advice" designed to point callers in the right direction.
 He often makes fun of callers for getting themselves into their legal predicament, stating bluntly, "you have absolutely no case."
-Still, the show is informative in that it deals with many common legal problems, such as landlord-tenant issues, child custody, and divorce in an easy-to-understand way.
+Still, the show is informative in that it deals with many common legal problems, such as landlord-tenant and real estate issues, automobile accidents, child custody, and divorce in an easy-to-understand way.
 The show is heard Saturday mornings on KFI, but affiliate stations may air it at any time during the weekend.